wordpress-connector-for-mobilizon/connector-mobilizon/source/connector-mobilizon/readme.txt

 Shortcut format with limiting the number of events to show to 3 for example: `[<wordpress-name>-events-list events-count=3]` Optionally, you can only show the events of a specific group by indicatings its name: `[<wordpress-name>-events-list events-count=3 group-name="mygroup"]`

-The requests' responses are cached for 2 minutes.
+The requests' responses are cached for 2 minutes in the browser's `sessionStorage`.

 The source code is available on [Github](https://github.com/dwaxweiler/connector-mobilizon).